 - build a broader portfolio of funding and activities beyond the fellowship, moving towards a position of sustainability at the end of the fellowship

-You should explain how your fellowship vision complements and delivers against UKRI’s statement of opportunities on AI (PDF, 5.6MB) and the UK’s National AI Strategy.
+You should explain how your fellowship vision complements and delivers against UKRI’s Statement of Opportunities on AI and the UK’s National AI Strategy.

 Funding available

-Up to £12 million is available to fund a small number of sizable awards (£3 million to £5 million) for up to five years.
-Awards must start by 1 October 2024.
-UKRI will fund 80% of the full economic cost.
+Up to £12 million is available to fund a small number of sizable awards between £3 million to £5 million.

 You are expected to request a significant package of resource, designed in partnership with your host organisation and collaborative partners, to provide the best support for your research vision.
-This might include:
+This might include relocation costs, attractive packages for staff, access to data and infrastructure and other standard research grant costs.

-Relocation costs are also permitted for international applicants, and up to £100,000 may be requested to set up your research activity in the UK.
+Relocation costs are also permitted for international applicants, and up to £100,000 may be requested to set up their research activity in the UK.

 Resources may be used for activities which initiate, grow and maintain collaborations with stakeholders (for example academia, business, government, third sector) such as secondments, staff exchanges and regular travel.